ibmresilient/resilient-community-apps/fn_reaqta/data/pb_reaqta_create_artifact_from_process_path.md

 ---

-## Local script - ReaQta: write create artifact results to note
+## Local script - QRadar EDR: write create artifact results to note

 ### Description
 Write a note to SOAR if there is an error creating artifacts.